J-HangarSpace

 Dash 8-Q300 × 2, AW139 × 2

-respectively.
-The unusual angle reveals that the Dash 8 carries the Japanese for
+.
+The unusual angle reveals that the Q300 carries the

 ngine nacelle.